Skip to footer content

 """

-# Load YAML data to only basic python objects
+# Load YAML data into Python structures

 data = yaml.safe_load(yaml_data)